zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 By studying the transaction processes of recent cross-chain security hacks, we find there are 2 scenarios where security vulnerabilities often occur: in the computation process, or in the consensus process.
 With a different logical design, zkLink mitigates risks in both scenarios.

 ### Vulnerability in the computation process
-Diving deeper into the recent cross-chain security incidents, we can conclude that most of them are resulted by Vulnerability in the computation process, i.e., the correctness of computation, rather than consensus mechanism.
+Diving deeper into the recent cross-chain security incidents, we can conclude that most of them are caused by vulnerability in the computation process, i.e., the correctness of computation, rather than consensus mechanism.
 Here are some of the cases:

 * [Umbrella Network — Update on Chainswap Hack](https://medium.com/umbrella-network/umbrella-network-update-on-chainswap-hack-628d1aaaa873)
 * [Anyswap Multichain Router V3 Exploit Statement](https://anyswap.medium.com/anyswap-multichain-router-v3-exploit-statement-6833f1b7e6fb)